ORESoftware/live-mutex/README.md

    // note that if we want to use the unlock convenience function, it's available here

-   return c.runUnlock(unlock);  // runUnlock will return a promise, and execute the unlock convenience function for us });
+   return c.execUnlock(unlock);  // runUnlock/execUnlock will return a promise, and execute the unlock convenience function for us
+});
 ```